polarityio/virustotal/README.md

 # Polarity VirusTotal Integration

-Polarity's VirusTotal integration gives users access to automated MD5, SHA1, SHA256, and IPv4 lookups within VirusTotal.
+Polarity's VirusTotal integration gives users access to automated MD5, SHA1, SHA256, and IPv4 lookups within VirusTotal and makes use of the public v2.0 REST API.

 VirusTotal is a free service that analyzes suspicious files and URLs and facilitates the quick detection of viruses, worms, trojans, and all kinds of malware.
-For more information about VirusTotal please visit https://www.virustotal.com/
+For more information about VirusTotal and to sign up for a free API key please visit https://www.virustotal.com/.

 | ![image](https://user-images.githubusercontent.com/306319/54649711-be923400-4a81-11e9-8bbb-2bfd99bb4394.png) | ![image](https://user-images.githubusercontent.com/306319/54649751-da95d580-4a81-11e9-8d8a-ebf39b97e864.png) |
 |---|---|